 And when your site becomes more visible in user searches, you’ll get more traffic.
 Of course, that’s why SEO website optimization is such an important part of the process.

 Finally, website optimization helps you maximize the conversions you generate from all your traffic.
 A well-optimized site will generate more conversions and sales, as visitors will be more likely to make a purchase from a site that’s quick, easy to use, and user friendly.

 What's the best way to optimize your website?

 As mentioned, website optimization is actually a collection of many different strategies or tactics.
 While there’s some overlap, these tactics generally have different purposes and are intended to improve different aspects of your website.

-For instance, SEO website optimization strategies help drive more organic traffic to a site, while both conversion rate optimization and website personalization are intended to generate conversions from the website traffic you already have.
+For instance, SEO website optimization strategies – like aligning content with the right keywords -, help drive more organic traffic to a site, while both conversion rate optimization and website personalization are intended to generate conversions from the website traffic you already have.
 UX optimization, on the other hand, is all about improving the user experience and convincing visitors to spend more time on your website.